NigelThomas/sqlstream-flink/README.md

     ```
     ./runSetup.sh
     ```
 5. Generate the synthetic EDR data using the included python script (make sure to use `python3`).
 Run `python3 ./edrgen.py --help` for more help on parameters.
-This takes around 45-60 minutes depending on the speed of your processor and the parameters used.
+This takes 20-40 minutes depending on the speed of your processor and the parameters used.
+You only need to do this once (unless you want to generate larger data sets).
 This command generates 360 mins (6 hours) of data:
     ```
     python3 ./edrgen.py -p 360
     ```
-6. Copy (and concatenate) generated data files to /tmp directory
+6. Copy (and concatenate) generated data files into /tmp directory
     ```
     cat flows_*.csv > /tmp/flows_all.csv
     cat sessions_*.csv > /tmp/sessions_all.csv